 Twitter is now 15 years old, and Facebook 17 years old!
 They’re really maturing into young adults.
 And just like a person, they have changed over the years.
 They look different.
 They act differently.
 They want to get their ears pierced.
 They are growing up.

-But you know how they say “the more things change, the more things stay the same”?
-Some of the same basic, seemingly-simple details that were tripping people up years ago are STILL posing major problems!
+But you know how they say, “the more things change, the more things stay the same”?
+Some of the same basic, seemingly simple details like how to tag someone on Facebook that were tripping people up years ago are STILL posing major problems!
 Time and again, I see businesses making the same little mistakes online – even big-shot brands with well-compensated social media managers who should TOTALLY know better.

 I spend a lot of time on the blog talking about strategy, like how to figure out which social network is best for your business, or which online tools can make your life easier – but strategic advice like that just isn’t going to work unless you’ve already got the nuts and bolts stuff figured out!

 So today, I wanna review a social media staple that plenty of people – including the big -shots – still get wrong ALL.
 THE.
 TIME.
-I’m talkin’ about tagging other people in your posts.
+I’m talkin’ about how to tag someone on Twitter or Facebook!.

-Tagging is when you include a person’s username in a tweet or a Facebook status update, which creates a link to their profile and notifies them about the post.
+When you tag someone in a Facebook post or Tweet, you include their username, which creates a link to their profile and notifies them about the post.
 That way, other people who read it can easily see who you’re talking about, and the person you mentioned knows when someone else is talking about them.